AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 Another place is Craigslist.
 Believe it or not, many smaller business depend on craigslist as a means of getting work done.
 And even larger businesses do.
 Check it out, their services or web work section and see if there is anyone looking for work done.
 Be wary of people that have the "next Facebook!" idea or people that offer a percentage of future profit as a payment.
 Outside of that, make sure you can get these clients to sign contracts, even if they claim to not "do things this way".
 A lost client is better than a non-paying client that costs you several thousand dollars worth of work.

 There are plenty of other communities where people post projects and you can try to get in contact with the client and discuss it.
 Reddit is a good place.
 However, there are plenty of communities that just don't work well.
-There are many sites that are meant for developers such as ODesk and Freelancer but from my personal experience and the experiences that I've heard about it from many other developers, it's a pitfall of failure because of low-paying projects, high competition that underbids everyone, and sketchy client behavior.
+There are many sites that are meant for developers such as ODesk and Freelancer but from my personal experience and the experiences that I've heard about from many other developers, it's a pitfall of failure because of low-paying projects, high competition that underbids everyone, and sketchy client behavior.

-Outside of that, there's always "cold emailing", or emailing business that look like they need a new website; though, I've never had any success with that particular one.
+Outside of that, there's always "cold emailing", or emailing business that look like they need a new website.

 ####How much to charge